svrxjs/svrx-docs/en/guide/option.md

 }
 ```

-If you want to proxy multiple pathes to a same target, try:
+If you want to proxy multiple paths to a same target, try:

 ```js
 module.exports = {